MajaLinder/SEMFIRE/README.md

 The Pareto visualization mod is composed of
 - a value axis, a category axis and a percentage scale,
-- bars that can be rendered with or without Spotfire's Color by feature,
+- bars sorted in descending order that can be rendered with or without Spotfire's Color by feature,
 - a cumulative line with markers and,
 - a line to show the 80 % mark.

-Several features are implemented.
+The Pareto mod contains several features.
 The user can
 - click on bar segments to mark them,
 - click on line segments to mark them,
 - hold the ctrl key to mark several bar segments,